 Berlin is not just a run-of-the-mill city.
 The German capital has seen its fair share of cultural revolutions, political shifts in power and revitalization of districts, and has what some might call a colorful past.

 Different sections offer different wonders and different kinds of excitement and entertainment.
+From buying traditional souvenirs to playing the lottery, there’s so much that you can do.
+Many people go to Berlin and spend their time online trying to find something interesting to do.
+If you’re into games of chance, you can read the review of EuroJackpot prizes and bonuses later, but now is the right time to take a virtual stroll around Berlin.
 We will cover just a fraction of neighborhoods that can be found in the city centre, the West Berlin, and the East Berlin.
 We will dive into just some of the different areas of Berlin that might tickle your fancy.

 This is the source of Berlin – it is from here that the city grew into what it is today.
 The original small settlement lay quietly on the river Spree in the 1200s.
 You can see the Reichstag and hit the shops.
 The cosmopolitan atmosphere will help you relax and soak up the Mitte experience.
 If this is not your cup of tea, don’t fret – we are just getting started.